UNO: Unlearning via Orthogonalization in Generative models: Introduction

 A simple approach to machine unlearning is to reverse the model update steps by performing gradient ascent on the loss computed over the forget dataset $\mathcal{D}_f$.
-However, this method is susceptible to catastrophic forgetting, where the model loses knowledge far beyond just the targeted forget dataset~\cite{mccloskey1989catastrophic, luo2023empirical}.
-To mitigate this, several approaches combine gradient ascent on $\mathcal{D}_f$ with gradient descent on the retain dataset $\mathcal{D}_r$~\cite{yao2024machine}.
+However, this method is susceptible to catastrophic forgetting, where the model loses knowledge far beyond just the targeted forget dataset~\citep{mccloskey1989catastrophic, luo2023empirical}.
+To mitigate this, several approaches combine gradient ascent on $\mathcal{D}_f$ with gradient descent on the retain dataset $\mathcal{D}_r$~\citep{yao2024machine}.
 The Gradient Difference (GDiff) method minimizes the difference of losses evaluated on the retain and forget datasets.
-Balancing the opposing updates in ascent-descent methods or weighing the loss terms properly in methods like GDiff is challenging since the forget and retain datasets might have significant size disparity, and the risk of catastrophic forgetting persists unless training hyperparameters such as the learning rate are finely tuned \cite{bu2024unlearning}.
-Recently, multi-task optimization (MTO) techniques~\cite{sener2018multi, yu2020gradient} have inspired several unlearning algorithms.
-One such algorithm is gradient surgery~\cite{bae2023gradient} where gradient ascent is performed in a direction that is orthogonal to the loss gradient computed over the retain dataset.
-While theoretically sound, this method remains sensitive to the choice of hyperparameters and can suffer from catastrophic forgetting without careful tuning, see Appendix~\ref{app:gs} for an example.
+Balancing the opposing updates in ascent-descent methods or weighing the loss terms properly in methods like GDiff is challenging since the forget and retain datasets might have significant size disparity, and the risk of catastrophic forgetting persists unless training hyperparameters such as the learning rate are finely tuned~\citep{bu2024unlearning}.
+Recently, multi-task optimization (MTO) techniques have inspired several unlearning algorithms~\citep{sener2018multi, yu2020gradient}.
+One such algorithm is gradient surgery~\citep{bae2023gradient} where gradient ascent is performed in a direction that is orthogonal to the loss gradient computed over the retain dataset.
+This method, however, remains sensitive to the choice of hyperparameters and can suffer from catastrophic forgetting without careful tuning, see Appendix~\ref{app:gs} for an example.

 In this work, we aim to advance the gradient surgery framework for unlearning in generative models.
-Although our proposed algorithms are general-purpose and presented accordingly, we demonstrate their effectiveness specifically using variational autoencoders (VAEs)~\cite{kingma2013auto, rezende2014stochastic} for two widely used benchmark image datasets MNIST~\cite{deng2012mnist} and CelebA~\cite{liu2015deep}.
+Although our proposed algorithms are general-purpose and presented accordingly, we demonstrate their effectiveness specifically using variational autoencoders (VAEs)~\citep{kingma2013auto, rezende2014stochastic} and diffusion transformers~\citep{peebles2023scalable} for three widely used benchmark image datasets MNIST~\citep{deng2012mnist}, CelebA~\citep{liu2015deep} and ImageNet-1K~\citep{deng2009imagenet}.